roebel/pysndfile/doc/source/LONG_DESCR.rst

 If the libsndfile (header and library) is not installed in the default compiler search path you have to specify the library and include directories to be added to this search paths.
-For this you can use either the command line options –sndfile-libdir and –sndfile-incdir that are available for the build_ext command or specify these two parameters in the setup.cfg file.
+For this you can use either the command line options --sndfile-libdir and --sndfile-incdir that are available for the build_ext command or specify these two parameters in the setup.cfg file.